What Is 22cm In Inches

 Q: Which system is better?

 A: The metric system is generally considered superior due to its simplicity and consistency.
-Its decimal base makes conversions easier and more intuitive.
-However, the widespread use of the imperial system in some regions means familiarity with both systems remains essential.
+Which means its decimal base makes conversions easier and more intuitive.
+Still, the widespread use of the imperial system in some regions means familiarity with both systems remains essential.

 Q: Are there online converters for cm to inches?